bp/resqpy/docs/tutorial/grid_properties.rst

 * pressure: 'kPa', 'bar', 'psi'
 * unitless: 'Euc' (but preferable to use ratio units where they exist, for dimensionless ratios such as the volume ratios above)

 The RESQML units definition is shared with the other Energistic standards: PRODML & WITSML.
 It is very thorough and well thought out.
 Here we only touch on it in the most minimal way.
-The full list of units of measure is to be found in the RESQML common schema defition file QuantityClass.xsd, and is also available in json format in the resqpy repository file: resqml/olio/data/properties.json
+The full list of units of measure is to be found in the RESQML common schema definition file QuantityClass.xsd, and is also available in json format in the resqpy repository file: resqml/olio/data/properties.json

 Discrete and categorical properties do not have a unit of measure.